Menu

 William and his team from wildlife organisation Hope for Nature, have worked very hard already to restore the fortunes of Singida tilapia fish.
 Earlier this year (2021), they successfully released 5000 fingerlings (baby fish) into the lake.
 He and his team and delighted to share some of their highlights with PTES supporters.

-Read the latest news about William and his team in Lake Victoria:
+Read about William and his team in Lake Victoria:

 Let's keep in touch...